New

 Add or remove a specific probeManual edit

-Rethink the target audience entirelyChat with AI Consultant
+Rethink the target participant entirelyChat with AI Consultant

 Explore whether a question is biasedChat with AI Consultant